fpBioImage/fpBioImage.github.io/sharingGuide.md

 **ImageJ or FIJI**
 1. Install the FPBioimage as above
 2. Open your 3D data, and adjust the color map or histogram as appropriate
-3. Choose Plugins -> FPBioimage Helper to start the helper
+3. Choose Plugins -> FPBioimage Helper to start the viewer
 4. Check the fields and click OK
-5. To share your data immediately, click "Upload to FPB-Host".
-    * To upload to your own server, click "Open local folder" and copy the entire contents to your web server.

-**Icy**
-1. Open your 3D data, and adjust the color maps and histograms as appropriate
-2. Run the fpbioimagehelper plugin using the search bar within Icy
-    * Note the plugin will download and install automatically if necessary
-3. Fill in the fields and click the 'play' button (►)
-4. Share your AWS webpage link, or upload the saved webpage and image folder to a personal web server
+5. When you're happy with the rendering (e.g. opacity, cutting plane) click 'Upload to FPB-Host'
+  * Alternatively, click 'Save locally only' to generate a webpage for your own private web server
+6. Log in with a Google account, and your data will be uploaded for anyone to view!

 <h3 id="advanced">Advanced sharing</h3>

-If you want to create your own FPBioimage webpage manually, the images must be saved as a PNG stack, and the webpage needs to contain some JSON and Javascript to tell the webpage how to load FPBioimage.
+If you want to create your own FPBioimage webpage manually, you can save images as a PNG stack, and the webpage needs to contain some JSON and Javascript to tell the webpage how to load FPBioimage.
 Note that the FPBioimage Helper plugins do this automatically for you, so if you want to share your data immediately just follow the instruction above.

 <h3 id="preparing">Preparing images for the viewer</h3>